-The atmosphere at a time in global change
+The atmosphere in global change

 The atmosphere is a Earth’s thin protective layer that shields us from harmful radiation, moderates temperature differences and redistributes energy, water, and pollutants: most all life depends on it.
 But this protective function of the atmosphere involves delicate balances and is susceptible to global changes of climate and land use.
 The primary drivers of climate change are the radiative effects of greenhouse gases and of aerosols, which affect the composition of the atmosphere and its impact on all aspects of societal activities.